-Just like the male priests you know, women discern a vocation to the priesthood.
-This call is just as powerful and just as real as those experienced by men.
+Just like male priests, women discern a vocation to the priesthood.
+These calls are just as powerful and as real as those experienced by men.
 Who are we to reject or dismiss the ways God works through each person?
-To suggest that God is incapable of calling women - that it is beyond God's power to do so - is inconsistent with our understanding of an omnipotent, loving God.
-Nothing is impossible with God.
+To suggest that God is incapable of calling women-that it is beyond God's power to do so-is inconsistent with our understanding of an omnipotent, loving God.
+All things are possible with God.